This Zorro fan art illustration is a recent creation of mine showing the masked avenger in a retro pulp comic style.

 Movies like The Mask of Zorro starring Antonio Banderas, Catherine Zeta-Jones and Anthony Hopkins also added to his popularity and introduced the character to a newer generation providing one of the more recent and popular interpretations of the character, along with its sequel The Legend of Zorro.

-Designing the Zorro Fan Art Illustration
+Designing my Zorro Fan Art Illustration

 For the design of my Zorro fan art illustration, I was going for a more classic feel, a pose and gesture showing a gentlemanly and charming demeanor but at the same time strong and confident.
 I wanted the overall style to convey a retro pulp comic vibe.